 We also recommend grass-fed butter.
 A lot of butter in the United States is produced by cows that are fed an unnatural diet of grains and are pumped full of antibiotics.
 Grass-fed butter has a variety of benefits including more conjugated linoleic acid, more Omega-3 fatty acids, and more Vitamin K2 among other benefits.

 Another common ingredient in coffee creamers is corn syrup solids.
 Corn syrup solids are made from concentrating corn syrup to less than 10 percent water.
 At any rate, there are variety of reasons you should avoid corn syrup including a possible correlation with obesity, diabetes, and heart disease.

 Honey is an all-natural, anti-bacterial, anti-fungal sweetener that might actually have a variety of health benefits.
 It's been shown to reduce ulcers and improve athletic recovery time better than other sweeteners.
 And by adding the honey yourself, you control the health to taste ratio.
 The "healthiness" of a food can be complicated, subjective, and impossible to truly know.
-With that said, you can generally make food more tasty and less healthy by adding sweeteners (like honey), fats (like butter or oil), and/or salts.
+With that said, you can generally make food tastier and less healthy by adding sweeteners (like honey), fats (like butter or oil), or salts.

 Less healthy isn't necessarily a bad thing.
 "Less healthy broccoli" is probably better for you than regular fried chicken.
 Health to Taste Ratio is simply how tasty/healthy you choose to prepare a meal.

 Spice up your coffee with some fresh-pressed coconut oil.